hamzehkhazaei/ECE422-Proj2-StartKit/README.md

 ECE 422: Reliable and Secure Systems Design
 =============
-This repository provides the starter kit for reliability project for Winter 2018.
+This repository provides the starter kit of reliability project.
 The *docker-images* folder contains the Dockerfile, a simple application in `Python` and a requirement file including dependencies for the application.
 This directory is for students reference as the image (simpleweb) has already been build and pushed to [Docker Hub](https://hub.docker.com/r/henaras/simpleweb) repository.